esmjihwankim/BSPWon_nRF52832/README.md

 ## Command Execution
 --------------------------------------------
 > #### The BLE chip will be programmed to trigger certain actions based on the received string data of the peripheral device.
 Currently, the chip can execute two key commands:
 > Single LED ON/OFF | Cascade Multiple LED's
 > ----------------- | ----------------------
-> LEDON: String data "LEDON", from the peripheral device will have the chip trigger the registered LED pin as high to turn on the LED. | LEDCASCADE: String data "LEDCASCADE", > > from peripheral dvice will have the chip trigger multiple pins consecutively based on the timer frequency.
+> LEDON: String data "LEDON", from the peripheral device will have the chip trigger the registered LED pin as high to turn on the LED. | LEDCASCADE: String data "LEDCASCADE", > > from peripheral device will have the chip trigger multiple pins consecutively based on the timer frequency.
+> LEDOFF: String data "LEDOFF", from the peripheral device will have the chip trigger the registered LED pin as low to turn off the LED. | LEDCASCADEOFF: String data "LEDCASCADEOFF", from peripheral device will have the chip set all of the registered pins to LOW.
 --------------------------------------------